taajcheema/taajcheema.github.io/_pages/cv.md

 <dd>
 <ul style="padding: 0px;">
 <li> Compared measured P and PcP arrivals from earthquake events in South America with modeled arrival times to investigate D” layer anisotropy in the quasi-southern hemisphere</li>
+<li>Created internal document to facilitate continuation of the project</li>
 </ul>
 </dd>
 <h6>Jet Propulsion Laboratory, La Cañada Flintridge, California (June-August 2009)</h6>
 <em>Research Intern</em>
 <dd>
 <ul style="padding: 0px;">
+<li>Quantified the macroscopic surface texture of Enceladus' south polar region using intensity scans measured by the Cassini spacecraft</li>
-<li> Examined surface roughness of Enceladus in order to understand the physical composition of expelled plume material and the geologic evolution of this moon</li>
+<li>Leveraged results to infer the physical composition of expelled plume material and the geologic evolution of this moon</li>
 </ul>
 </dd>
 <h4>TEACHING EXPERIENCE</h4>